very-scary-scenario/nkd.su/README.md

 As long as the track you wish to vote for has not been played either last week or during the show currently airing, your vote will be accepted.

-We will only accept one vote per song per week.
+We will only accept one vote per song per Twitter user per week.

 All votes are reset at 11&nbsp;p.m. on Saturday, at the end of the show.